Spiritual Habits Are Good Habits

 – Jesus of Nazareth

-Contact Your Inner Spirit
+Contact Your Spirit Guide

 Communion is simply your fellowship with God and his angels, an affinity and rapport, a close and intimate association that works to bring you into full agreement with the way of God.
 It is the devotional act of cooperating and uniting with the spirit phase of reality.